knhaller/educational/The Transformer/.ipynb_checkpoints/Attention_is_all_you_need-checkpoint.md

 $$PE_{(pos,2i+1)}=cos(pos/10000^{2i/d_{model}})$$

 $pos$ is the position and $i$ is the dimension.
 The details on how this actually works is tricky.
 However, $PE_{pos}$ and $PE_{pos+k}$ is linear.

+Go to the Linearity paper for more details.

 ### Attention Functions